GeoscienceAustralia/dea-knowledge-hub/docs/data/product/daily-satpaths-beta/_details.md

 The information helps to answer three basic questions:

-* what satellites are flying over Australia on a particular day, where and at what time?
+* What satellites are flying over Australia on a particular day, where and at what time?
-* which satellite sensors will potentially acquire data over an area of specific interest?; and
+* Which satellite sensors will potentially acquire data over an area of specific interest?
-* which ground stations in the Australian National Ground Segment Technical Team [ANGSTT network](https://angstt.gov.au/) those satellites are visible from, hence which of those stations could potentially downlink the data?
+* Which ground stations in the Australian National Ground Segment Technical Team [ANGSTT network](https://angstt.gov.au/) those satellites are visible from, hence which of those stations could potentially downlink the data?

 ## Technical information